scheinerman/MagicSquares.jl/README.md

 # MagicSquares

 Demonstration project using integer linear programming to create magic squares.
+We also include standard, speedy methods for the sake of completeness.

 ## Creating magic squares using integer linear programming [ILP]